rkujawa/blog/_posts/2015-05-23-edgerouter-ipv6-sixxs.md

 title: IPv6 routing with EdgeRouter and SixXS
 ---

-Recently I have migrated my home router from OpenBSD to Ubiqiti EdgeRouter.
+Recently I have migrated my home router from OpenBSD to Ubiquiti EdgeRouter.
 In this post I shall explain how to configure IPv6 tunnel provided by [SixXS](http://sixxs.net) and how to route an IPv6 subnet into your internal network.

 <!-- more -->
 ## Prerequisites